Trossen SDK: Open-Source Robotics Data Collection

 This is not just about file format preference.
 It is about building a better foundation for capture, inspection, reuse, and downstream processing.

-Who the Trossen SDK is for
+Who is the Trossen SDK for?

 The Trossen SDK is for technical users who are tired of rebuilding the same infrastructure every time a project changes.